Updated 16 July 2020

 - Schauinslandbahn (cable car to the top of the Schauinsland, Freiburg’s local mountain) is a spectacular trip.
 From the city centre access is via tram and a connecting bus service.
 There are highly reduced rates for school groups (€7.00 per student for a return trip compared to €12.50 for an individual adult).
 There are good facilities at both the valley station and at the top of the mountain.
 From the mountain station there are clear walks marked to, amongst others, the summit of the mountain and the silver mines (another possible activity, subject to admission charges).

 - Waldhaus is an outdoor activity centre on the edge of the city which is easily accessible by tram.
 This could provide a range of courses and activities, possibly subsidised by the city, which would make a good basis for interaction between Guildford and Freiburg school students.
 Website at http://www.waldhaus-freiburg.de/

 - Titisee in the Black Forest.
 This pretty town and picturesque lake are accessible by public transport from the centre of Freiburg and offer, amongst other attractions, boat trips on the lake and a large swimming pool complex (Erlebnisbad Badeparadies Schwarzwald). https://www.erlebnisbad-spassbad.de

 - Europapark theme park at Rust is also accessible from Freiburg, most easily by coach but also by public transport, and may, if included in a visit to Germany, encourage young people to participate.

-It is possible to arrange some work experience for Sixth Form students in Freiburg or elsewhere in Germany.
-See our work experience page.
+It is currently difficult to arrange work experience for Sixth Form students in Freiburg or elsewhere in Germany: for some pointers, see our work experience page.